ddx-510/react-multi-crop-image/README.md

 # React Multi Crop Image

+An open source project by [cc:Monet](https://www.ccmonet.ai/), an AI-powered bookkeeping platform that helps businesses automate their financial processes.

 A React component that allows users to draw multiple crop regions on an image.
+Originally developed to handle document processing and receipt scanning features at cc:Monet, this component has been improved and open-sourced for broader use.

 It was built and improved based on [react-multi-crops](https://github.com/beizhedenglong/react-multi-crops).

-It has lastest support and more complete functionalities with improved performance
+It has latest support and more complete functionalities with improved performance

 [![npm version](https://img.shields.io/npm/v/react-multi-crop-image.svg)](https://www.npmjs.com/package/react-multi-crop-image)
 [![npm downloads](https://img.shields.io/npm/dm/react-multi-crop-image.svg)](https://www.npmjs.com/package/react-multi-crop-image)